rockitmed162/Gunz-Frontsite-Opensource/README.md

 Preview Of Frontpage and where your job begins.
-(member.aspx/.cs) and home/register.aspx/.cs are originally located in the folder /Pages and Panel is /Pages/Panel/Members.aspx and so on.  and Nav Links and global items are controlled via .Master Pages.
+(member.aspx/.cs) and home/register.aspx/.cs are originally located in the folder /Pages and Panel is /Pages/Panel/Members.aspx and so on.  and Nav Links and global items are controlled via .Master Pages. ps. retrieve more accurate information from vsproject file, related to files locations and other information how the source files has been compiled in it's original state
 Good luck.

 # Gunz-Frontsite-Opensource